Changing Perspectives 2023 is the Melbourne Society of Women Painters & Sculptors Online Exhibition

 - The measurement displayed is the unframed size of the artwork.

-- Artworks can be collected from Victorian Artists Society Galleries, 430 Albert Street, East Melbourne on 11 October from 12 noon, OR arrange delivery via mswps with the artist.
+- Artworks can be collected from Victorian Artists Society Galleries, 430 Albert Street, East Melbourne on Tuesday 10 October from 1 - 3pm.

 - Repeat the process for each additional work you wish to purchase.